-After breakfast we’ll head for Homhil National Park.
-Homhil National Park is famous for its Dragon’s blood trees, which cannot be found anywhere else.
+After breakfast we’ll head for Homhil National Park – famous for its Dragon’s Blood trees, which cannot be found anywhere else outside of Socotra.
 But that’s not all: many other impressive forms of flora like the bottle tree and the cucumber plant can be found here.
 After an hour’s walk we’ll reach an amazing crystal-clear pool with a view over the whole southern part of Socotra.

-The most hardcore amongst us can descend from the mountain on foot.
-Others can walk back to the car and be driven down towards the beach.
+For those up for a hike may descend from the mountain on foot.
+Others may walk back to the car and be driven down towards the beach.

 Arher is the meeting point of freshwater and saltwater, creating an impressive natural phenomenon.
 Over here you’ll find some giant sand dunes.

-You will be free to walk around the area on your own.
-Those up to the challenge can climb the 300m-high sand dune found here.
+Free to explore around the area on your own.
+Those up to the challenge may climb the 300 meter high sand dune found here.

 Dinner and overnight in Arher.

-Friday 19th March – Arher – Hoq’s Cave/Raw Ersil – Dihamri Marine Protected Area
+Friday 18th March – Arher – Hoq’s Cave/Raw Ersil – Dihamri Marine Protected Area – Hadibo

-After waking up next to the beach people can choose between 2 morning activities:
+Breakfast, then after waking up next to the beach you may choose between 2 morning activities: